-In November 2015, we issued a certificate confirming that the Authority had discharged its duties under sections 15(2), (3), (8) and (9) of the Measure.
+10 In November 2015, we issued a certificate confirming that the Authority had discharged its duties under sections 15(2), (3), (8) and (9) of the Measure.
 Our certificate is contained in Appendix 3.

-The Authority plans and delivers a range of appropriate activities that improve fire safety but, in common with others, lacks a framework for fully evaluating the efficiency and effectiveness of these activities.
+The Authority plans and delivers a range of appropriate activities that improve fire safety but, in common with others, lacks a framework for fully evaluating the efficiency and effectiveness of these activities

-- Promoting fire safety is a core statutory function for Fire and Rescue Authorities (FRAs) in Wales.
-The FRAs have clearly defined roles in relation to fire-safety enforcement as set out in the Regulatory Reform (Fire Safety) Order 2005.
-During the year we reviewed arrangements at all three Fire and Rescue Authorities in Wales to assess the way in which activity was planned; how it was being delivered and, whether the efficiency and effectiveness of activity could be evaluated. - We found that the Authority planned and deliverered a range of appropriate activities that improve fire safety but, in common with others, lacks a framework for fully evaluating the efficiency and effectiveness of these activities. - The Authority has clear plans to support community fire-safety activity, plans for business premises were under development and there is no strategic financial planning of fire-safety activity. - a The Authority is aligning community fire-safety activity with local needs and national expectations - b In contrast with its arrangements for community fire-safety activity planning in respect of business fire-safety is less clear. - c There is variation in the resources made available for community fire-safety activity by individual FRAs, government grant funding is reducing and there is an absence of strategic financial planning.
+- Promoting fire safety1 is a core statutory function for fire and rescue authorities in Wales.
+The fire and rescue authorities have clearly defined roles in relation to fire-safety enforcement as set out in the Regulatory Reform (Fire Safety) Order 2005.
+During the year we reviewed arrangements at all three Fire and Rescue Authorities in Wales to assess the way in which activity was planned; how it was being delivered and whether the efficiency and effectiveness of activity could be evaluated. - 12 We found that the Authority planned and deliverered a range of appropriate activities that improve fire safety but, in common with others, lacked a framework for fully evaluating the efficiency and effectiveness of these activities. - 13 The Authority had clear plans for domestic-premises fire-safety activity, but plans for business premises were less clear and there was no strategic financial planning of fire-safety activity: - a the Authority was aligning community fire-safety activity with local needs and national expectations; - b in contrast with its arrangements for community fire-safety activity, planning in respect of business fire-safety was less clear, primarily because directorate plans had not been shared with Authority members; and